 Bathrooms are shared and oftentimes in a terrible state by the end of the trip.
 Bring toilet paper just in case and plenty of wet wipes.
 There are no shower facilities.

-You take your luggage into the compartment with you and it can be stored in a recess over the door.
-There’s a two-pin shaver socket near the sink which you can use to charge mobile phones if you have a suitable adaptor.
+You take your luggage into the compartment with you, and it can be stored in a recess over the door.
+There’s a two-pin shaver socket near the sink, which you can use to charge mobile phones if you have a suitable adaptor.

-Do note that travelling by sleeping train in Egypt is by no way luxurious.
+Do note that travelling by sleeping train in Egypt is in no way luxurious.
 The trains are old, the beds are narrow, the food is airline-style coach-class quality, and some carriages smell like cigarettes depending on who was in the booth before you.
 And be prepared for rattling train track noises all night.

-The sleeper train journey is listed to take 13 hours and 20 minutes but trains are notoriously late so factor in another hour or two.
+The sleeper train journey is listed to take 13 hours and 20 minutes, but trains are notoriously late, so factor in another hour or two.

 Trains depart Cairo at 7:45 PM and arrive in Aswan at 9:25 AM.

 The cost for the sleeper train is US$126 per person for a single cabin and US$84 per person for a double cabin.
 For children aged 4 to 9 years old, the cost is US$70.
-Children under 4 years are free but they don’t get a separate berth.
+Children under 4 years are free, but they don’t get a separate berth.

 You can book via the Ernst Watania website or the designated Ernst sleeping train reservation office at both Cairo Ramses station and at Aswan station.
 Tickets can only be purchased using foreign currency (either US dollars, euros or British pounds).